DN4004 - Graphic Authorship (2018/19)

-|Running in 2017/18||
+|Running in 2018/19||

-It surveys key historical and contemporary movements and designers known for their singular creative voice, considering what can be learned from the influence of their work in context of their own and later times.
+It surveys key historical and contemporary movements and practitioners known for their singular creative voice, considering what can be learned from the influence of their work in context of their own and later times.
 The module also looks at other creative factors and influences, whether tied to the professional field or not, in shaping individual practice.

-The module seeks to enable you to:
+The module seeks to enable students to:

 Through course-specific studios and projects, you will:

 Studios will foster course-specific learning and open, exploratory practice, supported by exercises, visits and group critiques together with a series of lectures highlighting established ‘authors’ across a variety of fields and examining the on-going contemporary debate about ‘authorship’.
+LO1

 Studios and projects will be designed to enable students to work with a range of content and formats to gain understanding of how different contexts may require differing authorial responses.
 LO2

 Attention will be paid to designing projects that ensure growing competence with studio techniques of working and presentation.
 LO4

-At the end of this module, you will be able to:
+At the end of this module, students will be able to:

 Knowledge and Understanding